Our Trustees

 Trustee

-Lillie grew up in Hammond, Louisiana, a product of both public and private education.
-She has lived in Athens since 2008, with the exception of the 2.5 years she spent in Jackson, MS and Monroe, LA.
-She holds a bachelor’s degree in Communicative Disorders from the University of Louisiana at Monroe including coursework towards a Masters of Teaching.
-Lillie has worked as an ABA therapist to children with Autism in Southern California, a 2nd grade teacher in West Monroe, LA, and a paraprofessional in CCSD at Cedar Shoals HS and Barrow Elementary.
 Her husband, Josh, is the J. Reid Parker Director of Athletics at the University of Georgia.
-They have three sons, twins James and Jackson, who attend Clarke Middle School, and Davis, who attends Timothy Road Elementary School.
+They have three sons, twins James and Jackson, and Davis who attend Clarke Middle School.
+All three attended Timothy Road Elementary and Barrow Elementary Schools.
 The boys are all very active in local athletic programming, including the YMCA, Athens Little League at Holland Park, and Sirius Athletics.
 Lillie has been an active participant in the PTA/PTOs of all her children’s schools.
 She also enjoys volunteering with her church, Athens First United Methodist, and other local nonprofits as the opportunities arise.
 Lillie and Josh thoroughly enjoy living in Athens and outside of all the UGA sporting events they attend, they love taking in live concerts with a great local dinner in Athens.
 They are very passionate in their support for CCSD and the students, teachers, & staff that they serve.

 Tina Carpenter